jhonatancruz/BattleofYoutubers/README.md

 # youtubeTranscripts
-A chrome extension that will determine if a youtube is worth watching
+A chrome extension that will determine if a youtube is worth watching based on the users preferences